 Installing PyEVSpace#

-The best way to install PyEVSpace is to download it from PyPi using pip.
+The best way to install PyEVSpace is to download it from PyPi into your virtual environment using pip

 pip install pyevspace